Choosing Your Piano

 - The instrument is in tune, and in good working order (pedals, dampers, and all the other movable bits function properly)

 - The instrument has good action.
 This is the mechanism that translates what your fingers do into tone.
-If you are considering a digital keyboard, it needs to have Graded Hammer Action, or an equivalent feature, that mimics the feel and tone production of an acoustic piano, it should also have a standard keyboard of 88 keys.
-On an acoustic piano, the keys shouldn't clunk right down without offering any resistance, and you should be able to play loudly and softly without doing any finger gymnastics.
+Digital keyboards should have 88 weighted keys, or have an equivalent Graded Hammer Action feature.
+An acoustic piano should feel responsive under your fingers if you play louder or softer.
 If you're not sure and want to test the action you can do a coin test, ideally the downweight is about 50 grams, upweight is about 20 grams, these are ballpark figures for "normal" so using nickels (5 grams) and pennies (3 grams) you should be able to test the action.

 Size:

 If you have a small home, an upright or digital piano would be a good choice.
-If you have the space, I'd recommend a grand piano as they are beautiful additions to a home, they often have better action, and they sound wonderful.
+If you have the space, a grand piano is always a great choice as they are beautiful additions to a home, they often have better action, and they sound wonderful.

 Cost: